 and you always use the same dilution rate with the same amount of solution...

 why not make some marks using a permanent marker so you know how far to fill with water and how much further you should fill with your cleaning chemical concentrate.

-If all the above sounds too hard don’t worry.
+If it sounds too hard don’t worry.
 Here’s 4 even easier workarounds…

-Use a cleaning chemical dilution dispenser like Kiss Mix that has a pre-set dilution tip that does the work for you.
+Use a cleaning chemical dilution dispenser like that has a pre-set dilution tip that does the work for you.